BYD Seal Review 2025: Price, specs & boot space

 Some of these features can feel a bit overzealous in the real world - the Hyundai Ioniq 6, for example, likes to beep at the slightest dip in driving standards, which gets a bit irritating.
 But BYD has listened to feedback and toned down some of the functions - so, while it's there to help prevent a collision, it's not overly intrusive.

-Charging times: How much does it cost to charge the BYD Seal?
+BYD Seal charging times: How much does it cost to charge?

 "Expect to pay around £25 to fully charge a BYD Seal at home.
 That works out at about 7p per mile, which is a lot cheaper than a premium petrol or diesel competitor."